MicrosoftDocs/memdocs/memdocs/intune/protect/windows-10-expedite-updates.md

 2. On January 19, 2021, device *Test-1* and *Test-2* install the latest quality update from the patch Tuesday release on January 12.
 The next day, both devices are turned off by their users who are each leaving on vacation.

-3. On the 9th of February, the Intune admin creates policy to expedite installation of the patch Tuesday release **02/09/2021 – 2021.02 B Security Updates for Windows 10** to help secure company devices against a critical threat that the update resolves.
+3. On the February 9, the Intune admin creates policy to expedite installation of the patch Tuesday release **02/09/2021 – 2021.02 B Security Updates for Windows 10** to help secure company devices against a critical threat that the update resolves.
 The expedite policy is assigned to a group of devices that includes both *Test-1* and *Test-2*.
 All devices in that group that are active receive and install the expedited update policy.

-4. On the March 9th patch Tuesday event, a new quality update releases as **03/09/2021 – 2021.03 B Security Updates for Windows 10**.
+4. On the March 9 patch Tuesday event, a new quality update releases as **03/09/2021 – 2021.03 B Security Updates for Windows 10**.
 There are no critical issues that require an expedited deployment of this update, but admins do find a possible conflict.
 To provide time to review the possible issue, admins use a Windows 10 update ring policy to create a seven-day deferral policy.
 All managed devices are prevented from installing this update until March 14th.

 5. Now consider the following results for *Test-1* and *Test-2*, based on when each is turned back on:

-   - **Test-1** - On March 12th, *Test-1* is powered back on, connects to the network, and receives expedited update notifications:
+   - **Test-1** - On March 12, *Test-1* is powered back on, connects to the network, and receives expedited update notifications:
      1. Windows Update determines that *Test-1* still needs to expedite the update installation, per policy.
-     2. Because the March 9th update supersedes the February update, Windows Update could install the March 9th update.
+     2. Because the March 9 update supersedes the February update, Windows Update could install the March 9 update.
-     3. There is an active deferral for the March update that won't expire until March 14th.
+     3. There is an active deferral for the March update that won't expire until March 14.

      **Result**: With the deferral policy for the March update still active and blocking installation of that update, *Device-1* installs the February update as configured in policy.

-   - **Test-2** - On March 20th, *Test-2* is powered back on, connects to the network, and receives expedited update notifications:
+   - **Test-2** - On March 20, *Test-2* is powered back on, connects to the network, and receives expedited update notifications:
      1. Windows Update determines that *Test-2* still needs to expedite the update installation, per policy.
-     2. Because the March 9th update supersedes the February update, Windows Update could install the March 9th update.
+     2. Because the March 9 update supersedes the February update, Windows Update could install the March 9 update.
      3. There is no active deferral for the March update.

      **Result**: With the deferral policy for the March update having expired, *Test-2* installs the more recent March update, skipping over the February update and installing a later update than is specified in policy.